odhiambootieno/week1-code-challenge/README.md

 # Week1-Code-Callenge

-This project is about the week1 javascript code challenge.
+This assignment is about the week1 javascript code challenge.
 It consists of three challenges, which are given below.

-Challenge 1: Student Grade Generator (Toy Problem)
+# Challenge 1: Student Grade Generator (Toy Problem)

 Write a function that prompts the user to input student marks.
 The input should be between 0 and 100.
 The output should correspond the correct grade, as shown below: